gavinln/stats_py_vm/README.md

 -----

 This project provides a [Ubuntu 12][2] [Vagrant][3] Virtual Machine (VM) with numerical and scientific libraries for Python.
-It includes:
+It includes the following libraries.

     * [Numpy][4]
     * [Scipy][5]